Old Rocks, New Limits: Excavated Ancient Mica Searches For Dark Matter: Acknowledgements

 \section{Acknowledgements}

-We thank Levente Balogh, Matthew Leybourne, Bill McDonough, and Aaron Vincent for useful discussions.
+We thank Levente Balogh, Matthew Leybourne, Bill McDonough, Aaron Vincent, and an anonymous referee for useful discussions and correspondence.
 The work of JA, JB, AG is supported by the Natural Sciences and Engineering Research Council of Canada (NSERC).
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Colleges and Universities.